th/thomas-huehn.de/content/post/community-of-practice/index.md

 do not work in the same office or department, we communicate freely and talk about issues openly when we meet.
-We trust and help each other and because of our good relationship we have managed to come up with innovative solutions" (Retna & Tee Ng, 2011, S. 53).
+We trust and help each other and because of our good relationship we have managed to come up with innovative solutions“ (Retna & Tee Ng, 2011, S. 53).
 Positive Wirkung auf die Motivation und Leistungsbereitschaft der Angestellten haben entgegengebrachte Anerkennung, die Möglichkeit, sich als ganze Person einzubringen und eigene Identifikation mit der Arbeitstätigkeit (vgl.